rahular/varta/crawler/README.md

 This crawler scrapes news articles from DailyHunt.

 To recreate the dataset:
-- Download files from the [bucket](https://console.cloud.google.com/storage/browser/varta-eu/data-release)
+- Download files from [Huggingface Hub](https://github.com/rahular/varta) by doing `wget https://huggingface.co/datasets/rahular/varta/raw/main/varta/<split>/<split>.json`
 - Set the `INFILE` in `settings.py` to the path of the file you want to recreate; change `OUTFILE` to the path where you want the data to be saved
 - The output file will contain the following keys:
     - `id`: unique identifier of the article in the format of "nxxxxxxxxx"